PrimeDAO/launch-docs/docs-md/testingPage.md

 15. After adding the funds, the LBP will become available in the Prime Launch UI on the start date that you set.
 However, please note that LBP swapping will be in a "paused" state until, as the LBP administrator, you unpause it to open up swapping.
 At close time, to ensure an accurate LBP launch, you will need to pause the LBP to turn off swapping.
 You can also do this in the [Admin Dashboard](https://launch.prime.xyz/admin/lbps/dashboard).

-# <!--CONTRIBUTE TO A LAUNCH-->
+# CONTRIBUTE TO A LAUNCH-->

 To contribute to a launch and receive project tokens in exchange of funding tokens, follow the steps outlined below.

-1. To see upcoming or live launches that you might want to contribute to visit [https://launch.prime.xyz/launches](https://launch.prime.xyz/launches) (for Mainnet) [https://arbitrum.launch.prime.xyz/launches](https://arbitrum.launch.prime.xyz/launches) (for Arbitrum)
+1. To see upcoming or live launches that you might want to contribute to visit [https://launch.prime.xyz/launches](https://launch.prime.xyz/launches) (for Mainnet) or [https://arbitrum.launch.prime.xyz/launches](https://arbitrum.launch.prime.xyz/launches) (for Arbitrum)
 2. Click on ‘Connect to a Wallet’ and accept the [Prime Launch Terms of Service](https://launch.prime.xyz/terms-of-service).
 Make sure you are connected to the intended network.
     - You need to have a compatible wallet set up.
 Prime Launch connects to most Ethereum wallets, including Metamask and all wallets compatible with WalletConnect.
 If you don't have an Ethereum wallet yet, set up a [Metamask account](https://metamask.io/) or use a WalletConnect-enabled mobile wallet like [Rainbow](https://rainbow.me/) or [Argent](https://www.argent.xyz/).